 Lough Derg one of Ireland’s largest lakes is located 9Km from Willowbrook Bed & Breakfast.
 There is a wide range of water sports and angling options for visitors to Tipperary.

-Enjoy a cruise along Lough Derg from the heritage town of Killaloe with commentary provided.www.killaloerivercruises.com
+Enjoy a cruise along Lough Derg from the heritage town of Killaloe with commentary provided.
+Contact James or Aoife at www.killaloerivercruises.com

-For the angler/fisherman the perfect setting can be found on Lough Derg for game or coarse fishing.
+For the Angler/Fisherman the perfect setting can be found on Lough Derg for game or coarse fishing.
 Local guiding service, tackle and boat hire are available.
-Contact: Irish Fishing Tours or www.fishinginIreland.info
+Contact Paul: http://www.irishfishingtours.com

-We can help you plan your walking holiday with maps, walking sticks, packed lunches all available and advice on all the waymarked trails.
-Base yourself at Willowbrook and choose the walk that suits you.
+Base yourself at Willowbrook B & B and choose the walks that suit you.
 With spectacular views from the Graves of the Leinstermen loop you can extend the walk to the nearby Millennium Cross.
 Both of these walks are loops of the Lough Derg Way.
 Upperchurch and the Silvermines are perfect locations for hill walking.
 Walk the Kilcommon Pilgrim Trail which takes in the Prayer Garden in Kilcommon or the nearby Curreeny Hedge school.
-Named after a local legend, the spectacular Devil’s Bit Mountain does not disappoint with inspiring views to Lough Derg and the Slieve Blooms plus an abundant of genuine historic resonances such as a Rock Tower.
+Named after a local legend, the spectacular Devil’s Bit Mountain does not disappoint with inspiring views to Lough Derg. http://discoverloughderg.ie

 Tipperary takes its golf courses and their upkeep very seriously.
 Willowbrook B&B is located 11Km from Nenagh’s 18 hole parkland golf club. www.nenaghgolfclub.com